19h47/link/README.md

 Initially built for the __JVEB Blog__, __Link__ is a __WordPress__ plugin for create a custom post type and a custom category associate to __Link__.
 __Link__ CPT is like the good old blogroll.
 Blogroll isn't supported anymore in __WordPress__, it's in source code but only for backward compatibility purpose.

-This is the purpose of this plugin.
+This is the purpose of this plugin: bring back to life blogroll! 🙏

 ## Feature